moliver28/research-handbook/content/handbook/marketing/readmes/michael-friedrich.md

     - Please avoid direct messages (DMs) unless it's private feedback or confidential information.
 I'll respond to DMs with lower priority than public requests.
 - I enjoy helping in public, and sometimes work evening hours to assist with incidents or timezone aligned tasks (after 10 AM PT, which is 7 PM CET).
     - If I need to leave during a planned task, I will communicate the sign-off time and provide a handover summary.
 - My calendar invites are editable by guests.
-Feel free to adjust the time to fit everyone's schedule.
+    - Feel free to adjust the time to fit everyone's schedule.
+    - No worries on short notice reschedules.
+I always have a task or project to work on, or appreciate the short break.
     - My default Zoom URL has a meeting room set up for external guests.
-If I don't show up in Zoom and let you in, ping me on Slack.
+If I don't show up in Zoom on time and let you in, ping me on Slack.
 - If you think a repeating coffee chat or a topic-specific 1:1 would be beneficial for efficient collaboration, propose a new calendar event and include an agenda document.
 - My work hours cover mostly AMER and EMEA time zones.
     - Meetings can be scheduled in my afternoon (5 AM to 10 AM PT, 2 PM CET to 7 PM CET).
 My mornings are reserved for focused work or personal time (shopping, extended lunch with friends).
     - Ask when scheduling during my focus time blocks (customer calls, EMEA syncs, etc.).
 - Team members can always schedule a coffee chat with me.
 I'd love to learn about you, your background, life stories, experiences, and interests.
-    - Wider community members can request my Calendly link.
+    - Wider community members can ask for my Calendly link.

 ## Finding me